mariam-taleb/Qiime2-Unite-ITSphyllosphere/README.md

 Analyses were conducted in Linux using WSL2.

 ## Folder contents

--code and output: annotated code, .txt file with terminal output -
+-Code and output: annotated code, .txt file with terminal output
+-extracted-feature-tables: data and provenance for OTU tables -extracted-